Food & Environmental Allergy Testing

 - Sinuses (Headache, rhinosinusitis)

-Indoor Allergies: It can be more difficult to deal with indoor allergies as they are present year-round, offering little to no escape from allergens.
-Animal dander, dust mites, mold spores, and cockroaches are just a few common indoor allergens that can negatively impact your health.
+Indoor Allergies: It can be more difficult to deal with indoor allergies as they are present year-round and in your living space.
+Animal dander, dust mites, mold spores, and cockroaches are just a few common indoor allergens that may negatively impact your health.
 The winter season tends to worsen these allergies due to the lack of air circulation and enclosed indoor space.
-Poor house construction and water leakage can make your ailments worse if not dealt with right away.
+Poor house construction and water leakage may make your allergens and symptoms worse, such as with mold spores.

 Food Allergies: Food allergies are an immunological reaction against proteins found within certain foods.
 Statistics show that up to 8 percent of the United States population suffers from food sensitivities.
 Egg, milk, peanut, shellfish, wheat, and fish account for nearly 80 percent of Type I allergies.
 Type II food allergies occur when environmental allergies cross-react with certain proteins found in foods.
 For example, tree pollen is often associated with allergies of apples, cherries, peaches, kiwi, carrots, and hazelnut.